 Call Downtown Dental Excellence Today!
-(281) 592-0597

 Types of Dental Bridges

 While most people have a traditional dental bridge placed, there are actually different options for dental bridges.
-These include: traditional, Maryland and cantilever.
+These include: traditional, Maryland, and cantilever.

-Traditional dental bridges involve two abutments (crowns) on either side of the gap, that are installed on top of healthy teeth.
+Traditional dental bridges involve two abutments (crowns) on either side of the gap, which are installed on top of healthy teeth.
 A pontic runs from one crown to the other, covering the length of one or more missing teeth to fill the gap.

 Maryland bridges are bonded to healthy teeth, which allows the patient to avoid the reshaping process needed for traditional bridges.
 Instead, metal or porcelain frames are placed to hold the bridge in place.

-Cantilever bridges are like traditional bridges, except instead of having two abutments, they only have one.
+Cantilever bridges are like traditional bridges, except that instead of having two abutments, they only have one.
 This type of bridge still requires the reshaping of a tooth, and the crown still holds the pontic in place.

-Which type of dental bridge you end up with depends on your specific needs, and the recommendations of your dentist.
+Which type of dental bridge you end up with depends on your specific needs and the recommendations of your dentist.

 How are Dental Bridges Placed?

-The first step of having a dental bridge placed is visiting the dentist to discuss your options.
+The first step in having a dental bridge placed is visiting the dentist to discuss your options.
 Once the decision to install a dental bridge is made, the dentist will begin working on reshaping the teeth (if a traditional or cantilever bridge is chosen).
-Your dentist will then make an impression of your teeth, and send the impression out to have your bridge created.
+Your dentist will then make an impression of your teeth and send the impression out to have your bridge created.
 When the bridge arrives at your dentist’s office, they will set an appointment for you to come in and check the fit of the bridge.
-If everything fits properly, and the bridge matches your surrounding teeth, your dentist will cement the bridge in place.
+If everything fits properly and the bridge matches your surrounding teeth, your dentist will cement the bridge in place.

-If for some reason the bridge does not fit properly, or does not adequately match the surrounding teeth, your dentist will take the steps necessary to replace the bridge with one that better fits your mouth.
+If, for some reason, the bridge does not fit properly or does not adequately match the surrounding teeth, your dentist will take the steps necessary to replace the bridge with one that better fits your mouth.

 Do I Have Other Options?